-Authorization of 12 months for parathyroid may be granted for members with glucocorticoid-induced osteoporosis when ALL of the following criteria are met:
+Authorization of 12 months for parathyroid may be granted for members with glucocorticoidinduced osteoporosis when ALL of the following criteria are met:

-- 1. The member has had an oral OR injectable bisphosphonate trial of at least 1-year duration OR there is a contraindication to treatment with an oral bisphosphonate (See Appendix A) - 2.
-The member is currently receiving or will be initiating glucocorticoid therapy at an equivalent dose of ≥ 2.5mg/day for ≥ 3 months - 3.
-The member meets ANY of the following criteria: - a.
+- 1. Documentation that the member has had an oral OR injectable bisphosphonate trial of at least 1year duration OR there is a contraindication to treatment with an oral bisphosphonate (See Appendix A) - 2.
+Documentation that the member is currently receiving or will be initiating glucocorticoid therapy at an equivalent dose of $\geq 2.5$ mg/day for $\geq 3$ months - 3.
+Documentation that the member meets ANY of the following criteria: - a.
 The member has a history of a fragility fracture; - b.
 The member has a pre-treatment T-score less than or equal to -2.5; - c.
 The member has osteopenia (i.e., pre-treatment T-score greater than -2.5 and less than -1) with a high pre-treatment FRAX fracture probability (See Appendix B)

-4. CONTINUATION OF THERAPY
+3. CONTINUATION OF THERAPY